Jerry Krause: Later years and death

 In 2003, Krause resigned from his post as general manager.
 He explained, "The rigors and stress of the job have caused me some minor physical problems in the past few years."
 The Bulls fell to 23–59 in the next season, and Krause's dream of a talented young athletic team imploded; all of his acquisitions were traded or out of the league within three years.

 Krause went back to his roots and worked briefly for the New York Yankees as a scout before joining the New York Mets in 2005.
 In 2010, he rejoined the Chicago White Sox as a scout, a position he had held in the 1970s and 80s.
 He was appointed by the Arizona Diamondbacks as a special assistant in its scouting department on April 1, 2011.
+Krause retired from scouting in 2016.

 On March 21, 2017, Krause died at the age of 77.
 He had been struggling with health issues such as osteomyelitis.
 He was inducted into the 2017 Basketball Hall of Fame class posthumously.

 On January 12, 2024, in the Chicago Bulls home game against the Golden State Warriors, Krause's widow, Thelma, attended his Ring of Honor induction on his behalf for his contributions to the franchise's success.
 During the ceremony, some fans loudly booed Krause, bringing Thelma to tears.
 The fans’ reaction received heavy criticism from Warriors coach and former Bulls player Steve Kerr, Bulls announcer and former player Stacey King, ESPN's Brian Windhorst, NBA on TNT Analyst Charles Barkley, and former NBA player Kendrick Perkins.